Rafasoftmx/pdoDB/README.md

 - Escape backticks inside by doubling them.

-in this case we can use the function **formatIdentifier()** in this class to do the job when for some reason we insert dynamically the table and field names
+We can use the function **formatIdentifier()** in this class to do the job when for some reason we insert dynamically the table and field names

 ```
 $db = new pdoDB();